zhezhouzz/underapproximation_type/README.md

     $ docker build . --tag poirot23/poirot:pldi-2023

 **Resource Requirements:** Although our tool **Poirot** and the Coq formalization doesn't have large memory usage, building the docker image needs more than `32GB` RAM available.
-This memory usage requirement comes from the then installation of the SMT solver `z3` (https://github.com/Z3Prover/z3).
-When the RAM limit of the Docker (by default, it is `8GB` on Mac, no limit on Linux machine) is lower than `32GB`, the installation of `z3` will be killed and the `docker build` will fail.
+This memory usage requirement comes from the installation of the SMT solver `z3` (https://github.com/Z3Prover/z3).
+When the RAM limit of Docker (by default, it is `8GB` on Mac, no limit on Linux machine) is lower than `32GB`, the installation of `z3` will be killed and the `docker build` will fail.
 The memory error can be fixed by increasing the RAM limit in Docker; you can find instructions for doing so on Mac here: (https://docs.docker.com/desktop/settings/mac/#resources), for Windows here: (https://docs.docker.com/desktop/settings/windows/#resources), and for Linux here: (https://docs.docker.com/desktop/settings/linux/#resources).
 The pre-built docker image is built on a Linux machine having Intel i7-8700 CPU @ 3.20GHz with `64GB` of RAM, it took `30` min to build.

 ### Running the Docker Image

-To launch a shell in the Docker image, say:
+To launch a shell in the Docker image:

     $ docker run -it -m="8g" poirot23/poirot:pldi-2023

-To compile **Poirot**, say:
+To compile **Poirot**:

     $ dune build && cp _build/default/bin/main.exe main.exe